kpa28-git/help-house/linux-fhs/how.md

 # Home Directory
 * This list is of course not exhaustive, but contains common files/directories and conventions across most linux distros
-* Information about home directory arrangement is not technically part of the FHS, but there are common conventions that will be described here
+* Information about home directory arrangement is not part of the FHS, but there are conventions described here that are part of the Free Desktop XDG Specification
 * Dotfiles are hidden files or directories often used for configuration of the shell, graphical environments, or user applications
 * Configuration of various shells and most general graphical environment configuration is kept at the root of the user home directory
 * Most user application configuration is kept in the `/home/<user>/.config/` directory (the usual setting of `$XDG_CONFIG_HOME`) though some may be at the root of the user home directory